 Image Focused Databases

-Provides full text articles from journals that cover literature, history, the visual and performing arts, cultural studies, education, political science, gender studies, and more.
+Journal articles and books on literature, history, visual and performing arts, cultural studies, education, political science, gender studies, and more.

 Library of Congress: Documenting America